adblockradio/available-models/README.md

 * If it is there, feel free to *thumb up* the first message as a sign of support and/or write a message to indicate that you are willing to help.
 * If it is not there, search for it on [radio-browser.info](https://www.radio-browser.info/gui/#/).
 [Create an issue](https://github.com/adblockradio/available-models/issues/new/choose) containing the exact **Country** and **Name** of the radio station.
 From there, we will decide how to proceed.

+The framework you will use to help is not ready yet, but will be soon (a matter of weeks at most).
+This page will be updated accordingly.

 ## Currently compatible radios

 ### Belgium